 Configuration Manager Client Actions

-We will now learn about each Configuration Manager client action along with its description.
+In this section, you’ll learn about each Configuration Manager client actions along with its description.

-Machine Policy Retrieval & Evaluation Cycle – You might have run this action cycle if you have worked on SCCM a lot.
+- Machine Policy Retrieval & Evaluation Cycle: Among all the Configuration Manager client actions, this is the most used.
+You might have run this action cycle if you have worked on SCCM a lot.
 We know that the client downloads its policy on a schedule (By default, this value is configured to every 60 minutes and is configured with the option Policy polling interval).
 This action initiates ad-hoc machine policy retrieval from the client outside its scheduled polling interval.

-Software Inventory Cycle – Do not get confused with Hardware Inventory Cycle and Software Inventory Cycle.
-The difference between these two is Hardware Inventory uses WMI to get the information about computer and software inventory works on files to get information in the file header.
+- Software Inventory Cycle: Do not get confused with Hardware Inventory Cycle and Software Inventory Cycle.
+The difference between these two are: Hardware Inventory uses WMI to get the information about computer and software inventory works on files to get information in the file header.
 This action cycle collects software inventory data directly from files (such as .exe files) by inventorying the file header information.
 You can also configure Configuration Manager to collect copies of files that you specify.